antonyip/harmony-dashboard/README.md

 ## Requirements
 - Daily number of wallets (wallets with > 0 balance)
     - Current Plan:
-        - Assumption -- sum of the count of all unique addresses that has sent / recieved one or a token
+        - Assumption -- sum of the count of all unique addresses in harmony.dev.txs (from_address / to_address)
-        - [INPROGRESS]
+        - [OK]
     - Questions / Problems:
-        - no backfill, can't go before 8 dec
+        - no backfill, can't get data before 8 dec 2021
-        - i don't know how flipside does it
 - Daily number of active wallets (wallets with any transactions in/out that day)
     - Current Plan:
         - [OK]
 - Total value locked on all wallets
     - Current Plan:
         - Assumption -- total value locked on all wallets = ONE circulating supply
         - [OK]
-    - Questions / Problems:
-        - no backfill, can't calculate.
-        - i don't know how flipside does it
 - Daily number of transactions
     - Current Plan:
         - [OK]
 - Locked assets and number of transactions
     - Current Plan:
-        - Assumption -- same as above... and thus no need to do anything...
+        - Assumption -- same as "Daily number of transactions".
+Thus no work needed...
         - [OK]
     - Questions
         - what is defined as locked